ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 if support for multiple boot sources is required, it initializes the boot sequence used by plat\_try\_next\_boot\_source().

-In ARM standard platforms, this function initializes the storage abstraction layer used to load the next bootloader image.
+In Arm standard platforms, this function initializes the storage abstraction layer used to load the next bootloader image.

 This function helps fulfill requirement 4 above.